This document provides instructions on running the JWST Science Calibration Pipeline (referred to as “the pipeline”) and individual pipeline steps.

 The product name defined in an association

-As specified by the output_file argument
+As specified by the output_file parameter

-Regardless of the source, each pipeline/step uses the name as a “base name”, onto which several different suffixes are appended, which indicate the type of data in that particular file.
+Regardless of the source, each pipeline/step uses the name as a base name, onto which several different suffixes are appended, which indicate the type of data in that particular file.
 A list of the main suffixes can be found below.

 The pipelines do not manage versions.
 When re-running a pipeline, previous files will be overwritten.

-Output File and Associations¶
+Output Files and Associations¶

 Stage 2 pipelines can take an individual file or an association as input.
-Nearly all Stage 3 pipelines require an associaiton as input.
+Nearly all Stage 3 pipelines require an association as input.
 Normally, the output file is defined in each association’s “product name” which defines the basename that will be used for output file naming.

 Often, one may reprocess the same set of data multiple times, such as to change

+reference files or parameters.
 When doing so, it is highly suggested to use

-the results in a different directory instead of using
+output_dir to place the results in a different directory instead of using

+of output files.
 Separating runs by directory may be much easier to manage.

 Individual Step Outputs¶